it3xl/git-repo-sync/README.md

 **git-repo-sync** implemented as a bash script.

-The main idea of this tool is to install, auto-run periodically and forget.<br/>
+The main idea of this tool is to install, auto-run every couple of minutes and forget.<br/>
-But see the "Trade off" section below.
+But know "The Trade-off" section below.

 ## Use cases